Green-Mountain-Insulated-Glass/BYLAWS/README.md

 A member shall have the right to resign as a member of the company by filing with the secretary of the company a written notice of resignation.
 The resignation shall become effective immediately without any action on the part of the company.
 An individual will not be allowed to work for the company for one month following voluntary termination of membership unless their membership is reinstated by the company.
 Resignation shall not relieve the resigning member from any obligation for charges incurred, dues, assessments, or fees, and this section shall not diminish any right of the company to enforce any such obligation or obtain damages for its breach.

 ### E. Removal of Members Option 1
+> NOTE: any part of this document with "options" or empty checkboxes is to highlight what work remains; the final draft cannot have options but must instead be clear and decisive with no room for misinterpretation.

 No member may be expelled or suspended, and no membership or memberships may be terminated or suspended, except according to procedures satisfying the requirements of this section.

 A member may for any lawful reason be expelled from the company by a
+> NOTE: any part of this document with "options" or empty checkboxes is to highlight what work remains; the final draft cannot have options but must instead be clear and decisive with no room for misinterpretation.

 - [ ] vote of seventy-five percent (75%) or greater of the members at a duly called meeting at which a quorum is present.
 - [ ] vote of eighty-five percent (85%) or greater of the members at a duly called meeting at which a quorum is present.